Ramanuz4/Decent-Dot-Notes/README.md

 ## Vision

 Decent Dot Notes aims to create a secure, transparent, and efficient platform for students to upload, share, and access handwritten notes.
-By leveraging the Educhain blockchain and IPFS (InterPlanetary File System), this project ensures that notes are stored in a decentralized manner, minimizing reliance on central servers and maximizing availability.
+By leveraging the EduChain blockchain and IPFS (InterPlanetary File System), this project ensures that notes are stored in a decentralized manner, minimizing reliance on central servers and maximizing availability.

 ## Features